Andrea585976/Post-Quantum-Cryptography/README.md

 # Post-Quantum-Cryptography
-In this project, we evaluate Post-Quantum Cryptography standards as well as the libraries we used to implement them.
+In this project, we evaluate Post-Quantum Cryptography standards as well as the libraries we use to implement them.

 ## Table of Contents